Norwich City relegated to Championship as Aston Villa loss seals their fate | Goal.com

 Smith suffered an unhappy afternoon in his first match back at Villa Park, having been sacked by the Birmingham side earlier in the season.

-Goals from Ollie Watkins and Danny Ings sealed a straightforward victory for the hosts, one which in turns all but guarantees them survival after a tough campaign in 2021-22.
+Goals from Ollie Watkins and Danny Ings sealed a straightforward victory for the hosts, one which all but guarantees them survival after a tough campaign in 2021-22.

-Norwich would neverthless have lived on to fight another day had Burnley managed to drop points to Watford.
+Norwich would neverthless have lived on to fight another day had Burnley dropped points to Watford.

 Who will join Norwich in the Championship?